opeoje91/Final_Project_10_UTA_old/README.md

 ![](Images/Open_Change_Snap.png)

-The situation that makes choosing this model difficult is that we were told that the change column kind of tells the model the answers and is likely not an appropriate model, despite the 91% accuracy.
+The situation that makes choosing this model difficult is that we were told that the change column actually gives the machine model the answers to its own prediction, making it an inappropriate model, despite the 91% accuracy.
 We will continue consultation and testing, but if nothing works, we may seek out other options.
+A couple of items suggested is to bring in an additional dataset supporting APPL that can add additional features, or create my own features with the dataset we already have.

 One of the main reasons this model was selected was because of its ability to rank the importance of our input variables to see how each variable influences the model overall.
 As you can see from the snapshots below, the change price variable column that remains in the database has the strongest weight above all other variables.
 Below is a snapshot of our rank of importance by each price variable:

 - Open: